-Now that Inbound Marketing is becoming more popular among small and medium sized businesses, I get a lot of questions about whether or not a company should use the Inbound Methodology.
-While I would love to whole heartedly say “YES!” to each person, the truth is that it might not be for you.
+Now that Inbound Marketing is becoming more popular among small and medium-sized businesses, we get a lot of questions about whether or not a company should use the Inbound Methodology.
+While we would love to wholeheartedly say “YES!” to each person, the truth is that it might not be for you.

 Marketers are notorious for forcing each engagement to work from the beginning.
 LAIRE’s philosophy is, in fact, the opposite.
 We’d like you to see why it might not work before you sign on the dotted line.
 Doing this prevents hard feelings and confusion months down the road.
-I believe that it takes a certain team, perspective and commitment in order to be successful with Inbound Marketing.
-Before I pitch Inbound to anyone, it’s critical to realize it isn’t a one-size-fits-all approach.
+We believe that it takes a certain team, perspective, and commitment in order to be successful with Inbound Marketing.
+Before we pitch Inbound to anyone, it’s critical to realize it isn’t a one-size-fits-all approach.

 Absence of Inbound Goals

 One of the first questions we ask our potential clients is “What are your goals?”
 Sure, every good business owner has an idea of where they see their organization in the future.
 The problem here is that we’re not asking for your aspirations - we’re asking for your SMART (specific, measurable, attainable, relevant, and timely) goals.

 Inbound Marketing optimizes your success based on realistic metrics you set within your company.
 SMART goals allow us to match up to our rich data against your benchmarks so we know we’re on the right track.
 Starting the Inbound process out without a standard, or worse - impractical ideas can make for an unhappy ending.